 A crate on a rough ramp is connected to a string which is wrapped around a pulley.
 The string runs parallel to the ramp.
 At one instant the crate slides down the ramp.
-(131F2022)
+(131Sp2023)

-- a) Determine the acceleration of the crate if the ramp is inclined at an angle of 35° above the horizontal, the mass of the crate is 4.0 kg, the mass of the pulley is 2.0 kg and the coefficient of kinetic friction is 0.40.
-Does the crate speed up or slow down? - b) Determine a general expression for the acceleration of the crate sliding down the ramp if the ramp is inclined at an angle of θ above the horizontal and the coefficient of kinetic friction is μ_k .
+b) Determine a general expression for the acceleration of the crate sliding down the ramp if the ramp is inclined at an angle of $\theta$ above the horizontal and the coefficient of kinetic friction is $\mu_k$ .
 Check that your expression is correct in the limit as the mass of the pulley approaches zero or the limit as the ramp becomes horizontal or vertical.

-294 Blocks suspended from a rotating disk, 1
+315 Blocks suspended from a rotating pulley, 1

 A pulley, with moment of inertia I, can rotate about a frictionless axle through its center.
 Two blocks are suspended from a string, which runs, without slipping, over the pulley.
-The block on the left has mass m_1 and that on the right has mass $m_2 < m_1$.
+The block on the left has mass $m_1$ and that on the right has mass $m_2 < m_1$ .
 The system is held at rest and then released.
-(131F2022)
+(131Sp2023)